theimpossibleastronaut/rmw/README.md

 specification](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html)
 and therefore be compatible with KDE, GNOME, Xfce, and others.
-Desktop integration is optional however, and by default, rmw will only use a waste folder separated from your desktop trash.
+Desktop integration is optional however, and by default, rmw will only use a waste directory separated from your desktop trash.
 One of its unique features is the ability to purge items from your Waste/Trash directories after x number of days.